azharris1964/azharris1964/index.md

-## Major Projects

-- ### CSMA 101 Introduction to Programming - Echo Theohar - Fall 2019
+- ## CSMA 101 Introduction to Programming - Echo Theohar - Fall 2019
 ##### In this course we explored computer generated media, using the coding language "P5.js".
 We coverered essential programming concepts like: variables, inputs, looping, functions, arrays, object based programming, data visualisation, and an introduction into Python and APIs.
 We ended the semester developing a github site that hosted all of our projects.
 Mine is still functional!
 The link is [here!](https://azharris1964.github.io/Harrishosting.github.io/)
   - Variable Exercise